Catch wrestling: Techniques

 A "hook" can be defined as an undefined move that stretches, spreads, twists, or compresses any joint or limb.
-Therefore, another name for a catch wrestler was a "hooker," with the similar term "shooter" being relegated to specially skilled hookers.
+Therefore, another name for a catch wrestler was a "hooker", with the similar term "shooter" being relegated to specially skilled hookers.

 Catch wrestling techniques may include, but are not limited to: the arm bar, Japanese arm bar, straight arm bar, hammerlock, bar hammerlock, wrist lock, top wrist lock, double wrist lock (this hold is also known as the Kimura in MMA, or the reverse Ude-Garami in judo), coil lock (this hold is also known as an Omoplata in MMA), head scissors, body scissors, chest lock, abdominal lock, abdominal stretch, leg lock, knee bar, ankle lock, heel hook, toe hold, half Nelson, and full Nelson.

 The rules of catch wrestling would change from venue to venue.
 Matches contested with side-bets at the coal mines or logging camps favoured submission wins where there was absolutely no doubt as to who the winner was.
 Meanwhile, professionally booked matches and amateur contests favoured pins that catered to the broader and more gentle paying fan-base.
 The impact of catch wrestling on modern-day amateur wrestling is also well established.
-In the film Catch: The Hold Not Taken, US Olympic gold medalist Dan Gable talks of how when he learned to wrestle as an amateur the style was known locally, in Waterloo, Iowa, as catch-as-catch-can.
+In the film Catch: The Hold Not Taken, US Olympic gold medallist Dan Gable talks of how when he learned to wrestle as an amateur the style was known locally, in Waterloo, Iowa, as catch-as-catch-can.
 The wrestling tradition of Iowa is rooted in catch wrestling as Farmer Burns and his student Frank Gotch are known as the grandfathers of wrestling in Iowa.